DASTProfessional

 If the application supports self-registration, Burp Scanner by default attempts to register a user at this point.

-If the Trigger login failures scan configuration setting is enabled, Burp Scanner also attempts to submit bogus credentials to the site.
+If the Use invalid usernames to trigger login failures scan configuration setting is enabled, Burp Scanner also attempts to submit bogus credentials to the site.
 Although these credentials cannot be used to log in, they might still reach interesting functions such as account recovery mechanisms.

 Note

-If you select Crawl using my provided logins only from the Crawl Optimization section of the scan configuration, then Burp Scanner skips the unauthenticated phase of the crawl.
+If you select Only perform an authenticated crawl using the provided credentials from the Crawl strategy section of the scan configuration, then Burp Scanner skips the unauthenticated phase of the crawl.

 Next, Burp Scanner attempts an authenticated crawl.
 It visits the login function multiple times and attempts to login using: